jfulponi/istatR/README.md

 ## API Timeout

-**Note:** The ISTAT API can be slow to respond, especially when listing all datasets or retrieving large amounts of data.
+**Note:** The 'ISTAT' API can be slow to respond, especially when listing all datasets or retrieving large amounts of data.
 The default timeout is set to **300 seconds (5 minutes)** to accommodate this.

 If you encounter timeout errors, you can increase the timeout: